MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/online-management-api/sample-quick-start.md

 1. Uses the **RetrieveInstancesAsync** method to execute a http request to retrieve all Customer Enagement instances in your Office 365 tenant, and then displays the reponse.

 ## Run this sample
-Before you can run this sample, make sure that:
+Before you can run this sample, make sure that you have:
-- You have one the admin roles in your Office 365 tenant.
+- One of the admin roles in your Office 365 tenant.
 See [Office 365 Admin roles](get-started-online-management-api.md#office-365-admin-roles)
-- Visual Studio 2013 or later; Internet connectivity is required to download/restore assemblies in the NuGet package.
+- Visual Studio 2015 or later; Internet connectivity is required to download/restore assemblies in the NuGet package.
+- .NET Framework 4.6.2

 To run the sample:
 1. [Download](https://code.msdn.microsoft.com/Sample-Retrieve-Customer-94e4076d) the sample, and extract it.